mis0butter/trajectory_optimization_game_theory/README.md

 Bullet points are goals to complete by the date

-Oct 23:
+Oct 24:
-- simulator in Julia with propagator
+- [x] simulator in Julia with propagator
-- 2-body (J2 and J3)
+- [x] 2-body (J2 and J3)
-- model chaser + evader
+- [x] model chaser + evader
 - add fuel/maneuver limits
 - min distance between satellites

+Oct 31:
+- Define optimization problem
+- Figure out how to set up optimization problem using JuMP or Optim or something
+- realistic IC for satellites
+- realistic starting fuel mass

 ...
 - experiment with plotting tools at some point